Halo Logo

 Read More

-Please read the following instructions carefully - any serious infringement to these site rules may result in being asked to leave site and a reduction in hours being paid.
+Please read the following instructions carefully - Halo will apply these written guidelines fairly; however, any gross infringements may result in you being instructed to leave site with a proportionate reduction in hours being paid – if a Halo employee, this could also lead to disciplinary proceedings.

 As a member of our staff, you will be required to perform your duties to the highest standards: